Mooxmirror/CSine/README.md

 - State of the art code quality and readability

 ## How to use
-- Download the source code!
+- Download the source code from the [Releases](https://github.com/Mooxmirror/CSine/releases) page
+- Run `make` command
+- Use the generated `libcsine.a` library

 ## API Documentation
 ### Linked List